daudix/Pixfect/README.md

 ## How to use

-It's simple as running `pixfect.sh` from terminal
+It's as simple as running `pixfect.sh` from terminal

 ```sh
 ./pixfect.sh [options] <input> <output>